Extraordinary Africa>Tanzania>Ngorongoro Crater>Entamanu

 Giving back at Entamanu:

-The camp has been designed so it can be removed without leaving a footprint on this extraordinary spot.
 Wood has been sustainably sourced, and furniture and interiors are made by local artisans.
 The owners of Entamanu have long been committed towards putting back into the local community and in the Ngorongoro Highlands they work with the Tanzanian Children’s Fund to support education and help fund a teacher at Gyetighi Primary School.

 Want to know more?
 Just